 - 12. College Expulsion: Permanent exclusion of the student from the College.
 The student will also be barred from any College campus and be prohibited from attending off-campus College activities.
-The incident will permanently remain on file in The Dean for Student Development' Office.
+The incident will permanently remain on file in Associate Vice President of Student Affairs' Office.
 An indication of expulsion may appear on the student's transcript. - 13.
-Trespass: A permanent action authorized only by the Dean for Student Development, designee or Campus Police that restricts an individual's access to a specified location, campus or college sponsored event. - 14.
-Withholding Certificate/Degree: The College may withhold awarding a degree otherwise earned until the completion of the process set forth in this Code, including the completion of all sanctions imposed, if any. - 15.
-Revocation of Certificate and/or Degree: A certificate or degree awarded from the College may be revoked for fraud, misrepresentation, or other violation of College standards in obtaining the certificate/degree, or for other serious violations committed by a student prior to graduation.
+Trespass: A permanent action authorized only by the Associate Vice President of Student Affairs, designee or Campus Police that restricts an individual's access to a specified location, campus or college sponsored event. - 14.
+Withholding Certificate/Degree: The College may withhold the awarding of a degree otherwise earned until the completion of the process set forth in this Code, including the completion of all sanctions imposed, if any. - 15.
+Revocation of Certificate and/or Degree: A certificate or degree awarded from the College may be revoked for fraud, misrepresentation, or other violation of College standards in obtaining the certificate/degree, or for other serious violations committed by a student prior to graduation. - 16.
+Referral to Campus Safety and Legal Measures: Yavapai College may refer conduct violations to Campus Safety and other law enforcement agencies as well as pursue legal measures and actions.

-X. APPEALS PROCESS FOR NON-ACADEMIC VIOLATIONS
+SECTION XI: APPEALS PROCESS FOR NON-ACADEMIC VIOLATIONS

-If the student is dissatisfied with the decisions made by the Hearing Panel following a formal hearing are subject to appeal for one of the following reasons only:
+If either party disagrees with the decision made by the Hearing Officer following a formal hearing, the party may appeal for one of the following reasons only:

-- 1. Failure to follow provisions of the Code or other applicable procedures, and the failure negatively affected the student; - 2.
-Newly discovered evidence that could not reasonably have been discovered prior to the hearing.
+- 1. A failure to follow provisions of the Student Code of Conduct or other applicable procedures, provided that the failure adversely affected the party in a serious, substantive manner; - 2.
+Newly discovered evidence that could not have reasonably been discovered prior to the hearing; - 3.
+The sanction is not commensurate with or proportional to the nature and/or seriousness of the violation.

-Appeals must be presented in writing to the Dean of Student Development or designee within five (5) days of receiving the decision from the Hearing Panel.
-The appeal must state specifically which of the three grounds for appeal applies, and present any written argument together with a requested result.
+Appeals must be presented in writing to the Associate Vice President of Student Affairs or designee within five (5) business days from the date of the decision from the Hearing Officer.
+The appeal must state specifically which of the three grounds for appeal applies and present any written argument together with a requested result.
 No new witnesses or documentary evidence will be admitted unless directly related to the interpretation of newly discovered evidence.
-The Dean of Student Development or designee will review the record and any new evidence and issue a written decision on an appeal within five (5) working days.
+The Associate Vice President of Student Affairs or designee will review the record and any new evidence and issue a written decision on the appeal within ten (10) business days.

-The decision of the reviewer on appeal, Dean of Student Development or designee, is final unless the sanction imposed includes expulsion, suspension, eviction from residence halls, restricted or prohibited access to College property, or withholding or revocation of a degree.
-In these cases, the student may request a review of the record by the Vice President of Instruction and Student Development or designee within five (5) working days of receipt of the Dean of Student Development or designee's decision.
-The Vice President of Instruction and Student Development or designee may uphold the decision, modify the decision, or remand for further steps as deemed appropriate.
-A decision shall be issued within ten (10) working days of the request for review and will be considered final with no further review.
+The decision of the appeal by the Associate Vice President of Student Affairs or designee, is final unless the sanction imposed includes college expulsion, college suspension, eviction from residence halls, restricted or prohibited access to college property or withholding or revocation of a degree.
+In these cases, the student may request a review of the record by the Vice President of Student Development or designee within five (5) business days of the date of the Associate Vice President of Student Affairs or designee's decision.
+The Vice President of Student Development or designee within ten (10) business days of the Vice President's receipt of the request for review and will be considered final with no further review.
 A request for appeal will suspend any proposed sanctions until the appeal is finally decided.